LuizZak/SwiftRewriter/Architecture.md

  └ ... etc
 ```

+An `IntentionCollection` class is provided that serves as a root for all `FileGenerationIntention`s, which will ultimately be used to generate the final Swift code.

 Supplementary context and historical tracking is available to allow inspection of the origin of all intentions, including manipulations by intention modifying steps described bellow.

+---
-#### 3. Type resolving
+## 3. Type resolving

+##### summary
+- `TypeSystem` target provided for building type systems;
+    - `ExpressionTypeResolver` used as main type resolution class.
+    - `TypeResolverInvoker` used for doing type resolution across all functions and types in an `IntentionCollection`.
+---

 The code is inspected with a type resolver (`ExpressionTypeResolver`) to assign each expression in each statement a type.
 This must be done so that AST rewriting passes that are applied later have access to semantic context for expressions.

+To ease in analysis of multiple statements spanning multiple function bodies across known declarations, a `DefaultTypeResolverInvoker` is provided that can invoke type resolution for all statements and expressions in the code contained in intentions via either an `IntentionCollection` or individual `Intention` types such as method or initializer generation intentions.

 This step is redone many times later during intention and AST rewriting steps to keep the typing information data up to date with respect to source-code transformations.

+---
-#### 4. Intention rewriting
+## 4. Intention rewriting

+##### summary
+- `IntentionPass` protocol represents granular `Intention` transformations;
+- Intention passes take turns receiving an `IntentionCollection` with all Swift declarations and modifying it at will before passing it on to the next intention pass;
+---

 The final collection of intentions is passed to special steps that are free to change the structure of the generated intentions before actual outputting is performed.

 These steps are represented by an `IntentionPass` protocol, which is fed to a `SwiftRewriter` via an instance of `IntentionPassSource`.
-These intention passes are then fed the entire source code represented by the intermediary intention collection.
+These intention passes are then fed the entire source code represented by the intermediary `IntentionCollection` structure.
 Intention passes are free to delete, merge, rename, or create new source-generation intentions.

 This is the step of the process in which external code-altering processors are allowed to change the resulting program's structure at a higher level.
-Actual method body rewriting should be done in a separate step (see [AST rewriting](#ASTRewriting)).
+Actual method body rewriting should be done in a separate step (see [AST Rewriting](#ASTRewriting)).

 - Intention passes are applied serially, in the same order as the `IntentionPassSource` provides them.
 Type resolution is invoked between each intention pass to keep the typing information up-to-date with respect to general source code transformations.

+---
-#### 5. AST Rewriting
+## 5. AST Rewriting

+##### summary
+- `ASTRewriterPass` is the analogous `IntentionPass` but for `SwiftAST` constructs;
+    - Expression and statements are not represented by `Intention` protocol and require this separate rewriting step.
+---

 After intention rewriting has finished altering the program's structure, special AST rewriters used solely for method bodies are applied to all methods.
 This allows external objects to modify the Swift AST before the final code is generated.